DanielGoncalves666/Zheng-2011-Model/readme.md

       --delta=DELTA          The probability that a particle in the dynamic floor field will decay.
 Value must be between 0 and 1, both inclusive.
 Defaults to 0.5.
+      --density=DENSITY      The percentage of unoccupied cells in the environment that should be filled by pedestrians.
+                             Defaults to 0.3.
+      --dyn-definition=DYN   Determines how the dynamic floor field is defined, either as a virtual velocity density field or a particle density field.
+      --ignore-self-trace    When calculating transition probabilities for a pedestrian, ignores the most recent particle
+                             deposited by that pedestrian.
       --kd=KD                The dynamic field coupling constant that determines the strength of the dynamic floor field when calculating the transition probabilities for